 At [SCHOOL NAME], the safety and wellbeing of our students is our highest priority.
 That's why we've invited Song for Charlie, a leading national nonprofit organization, to present their fact-based fake prescription pill and fentanyl safety program to our students on [DATE].

 Song for Charlie was founded by Ed and Mary Ternan after the tragic loss of their son Charlie to a counterfeit pill containing fentanyl in 2020.
-The organization has since become a trusted educational resource, partnering with the likes of Microsoft, Meta, the White House, the Clinton Global Initiative, Major League Baseball, and departments of health and education nationwide, including Los Angeles Unified School District, the country’s second-largest school district.
+The organization has since become a trusted educational resource, partnering with the likes of Microsoft, Meta, the White House, the Clinton Global Initiative, Major League Baseball and departments of health and education nationwide, including Los Angeles Unified School District, the country’s second-largest school district.

 What makes Song for Charlie’s approach effective: